doabit/semantic-ui-sass/README.md

 # Semantic UI for Sass

-`semantic-ui-sass` is an Sass-powered version of [Semantic UI](https://github.com/jlukic/Semantic-UI).
+`semantic-ui-sass` is an Sass-powered version of [Semantic UI](https://github.com/jlukic/Semantic-UI) and ready to drop into Rails & Compass.

 ## Installation and Usage